27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Hi Tide in Gran Canaria

-Enjoy the city and sea views from the terrace, join sport activities or just enjoy the beautiful urban beach next door.
-HiTide Hostel has bright and open spaces that will make you feel at home.
+Enjoy city and sea views from the terrace, join sport activities, or just hit the urban beach next door.
+HiTide Hostel has bright, open spaces that make you feel at home.

 • Dorm beds start from 16€/ night